zuplo/docs/docs/articles/testing.md

 :::tip

-These instructions assume that you are using custom GitHub Action workflow, in conjunction with the Zuplo deployer.
+These instructions assume that you are using custom GitHub Action workflow, in conjunction with the Zuplo Git Integration.
 If you prefer setting up your own CI/CD for more fine-grained control, please take a look at [running your own CI/CD](../articles/custom-ci-cd.md).

 :::

-Using the Zuplo GitHub integration, tests can be run after a deployment with the Zuplo deployer and used to block pull requests from being merged.
+Using the Zuplo GitHub integration, tests can be run after a deployment with the Zuplo Git Integration and used to block pull requests from being merged.
 This can help ensure that changes to your Zuplo gateway won't break your production environment.

-The Zuplo deployer sets [Deployments](https://docs.github.com/en/rest/deployments/deployments) and [Deployment Statuses](https://docs.github.com/en/rest/deployments/statuses) for any push to a GitHub branch.
+The Zuplo Git Integration sets [Deployments](https://docs.github.com/en/rest/deployments/deployments) and [Deployment Statuses](https://docs.github.com/en/rest/deployments/statuses) for any push to a GitHub branch.